Bugs Bunny Rides Again: Plot

 Bugs performs a soft shoe routine; entertainment-style, he turns the 'floor' over to Sam who does a routine of his own.
 As he dances 'off stage', Bugs opens the door to a mine shaft which Sam then falls into. ("Tsk tsk tsk.
 Poor little maroon.
 So trusting.
 So naïve.")
 When Sam returns to the surface and is immediately confrontational, Bugs draws lines in the sand, each time daring Sam to step over them.
 Sam does so, for quite a distance, until he falls off a cliff.
+During Sam's fall, Bugs places a mattress at the bottom saying, "Me conscience bodders me sometimes", before taking the mattress away ("But not dis time!") and letting Sam crash to the bottom.
 The two end up on horseback, Sam giving chase, through a series of gags until Bugs suggests they play cards, as is common in "the Western pictures" to determine who leaves town.

-The two play gin rummy, and Bugs wins the game (by cheating); he rushes Sam onto the stagecoach to the train station.
+The two play gin rummy, and Bugs wins the game (by cheating); he rushes Sam onto the stagecoach to the train station accompanied by a rushed rendition of Cheyenne.
 As he is shoving Sam onto the train, they discover that the passenger car is the Miami Special, full of swimsuit-clad women heading for a beauty contest.
 Accompanied by a rendition of Oh You Beautiful Doll fit for a striptease number, the plot twist completely changes the tone.
-Bugs fights with Sam to be the one boarding the train, and prevails as usual, with lipstick-kisses on his face shouting, "So long, Sammy!
+Bugs fights with Sam to be the one boarding the train, and prevails (to the strains of Aloha Oe) as usual, with lipstick-kisses on his face shouting, "So long, Sammy!
 See ya in Miami!"

 Production Note

 Yosemite Sam's statement when he first enters the saloon - "the roughest, toughest he-man stuffest hombre that's ever crossed the Rio Grande, and I don't mean Mahatma Gandhi" is changed in some versions of the film to "And I ain't no namby pamby" instead of "Mahatma Gandhi."
-This modification was probably due to Gandhi's assassination between the cartoon's production and its release.
+This modification was likely due to Gandhi's assassination five months before the cartoon's release.